Facebook’s changing its name. Here’s how that worked out for other big brands.

 The world’s dominant search engine spent the early 2010s aggressively branching into other technology services and product lines: Android smartphones, Waymo autonomous electric vehicles, Calico life sciences, and more.

 The Google name, Ricca said, was not elastic enough to cover all of the corporation’s businesses.
-It need a holding vessel that told investors Google was about more than typing something into a search bar.
+It needed a holding vessel that told investors Google was about more than typing something into a search bar.
 And the Alphabet name has meaning, too: alphabet is the core of language and represents Google’s search origins, company co-founder Larry Page said; it also alludes to the company’s “bets” on ambitious products that could create “alphas,” or returns above investment.

 Ricca said the Alphabet name has done its job.
 It’s a strong brand for investors and gives its subsidiaries uniting themes.
 Under the best circumstances for Facebook, its Meta brand will follow a similar trajectory.